 Here are answers to some commonly asked questions.
 If there are others you think we should add to the list, please email email@example.com.

-Unlike many charter schools in the state of Utah, Monticello Academy does have an athletics department.
+Monticello Academy has an award-winning athletics department.
 Currently Monticello Academy fields teams in boys and girls volleyball, boys and girls basketball, boys and girls soccer, cross country, and track and field.
 To find out more about our athletics department and our club sports program, click here.

 All parents are asked to donate at least 40 hours of volunteer time per family.
 This can be accomplished by helping teachers, volunteering during carpool, participating in the Parent Organization, and many other opportunities.

 Monticello Academy Highbury enrolls 78 students for grades K through 8 and 80 students for kindergarten.
 The total enrollment is 704 and openings each year are dependent on transfers and the number of kindergarten students that are enrolled.

 Monticello Academy West Point’s enrollment is expanding as the school grows, bringing in new kindergarten students every year and opening more elementary level spots on a year-by-year basis.
 For more information about the specific amount of openings at the West Point or Highbury locations, contact us at 801-417-8040.